 Error/ Warning Details 1.
-Message logged to an event log or syslog: od60002 Message logged to an EJB container log of the Interstage BPM Server: IJServer21104 and IJServer21092 Description of the message: A timeout is caused by the idle monitoring function for STATEFUL Session Beans and an EJB object in the Interstage BPM Server is automatically deleted by the Interstage Application Server.
+Message logged to an event log or syslog: od60002 Message logged to an E IP container log of the Interstage PDM Server: Message logged to an EJB container log of the Interstage BPM Server: IJServer21104 and IJServer21092 Description of the message: A timeout is caused by the idle monitoring function for STATEFUL Session Beans and an EJB object in the Interstage BPM Server is automatically deleted by the Interstage Application Server.
 The message can be ignored because the Interstage BPM Server automatically creates the alternative EJB object.